ayoub-bousetta/ShopiYo/README.md

 Perfect way: Create a table with user_id, shop_id, start_time, ended_time (ended_time will be auto calculated by adding 2h) after that it's server time (Real time database like firebase/ cron job script on server or a script on client side{not that cool})

-Okey way: Using localstorage or Cookies and settime to 2 hours but it can bypass so easy by deleting theme from the browser.
+Okey way: Using localstorage or Cookies and set time to 2 hours, but it can bypassed so easy by deleting theme from the browser.